- Persons with disabilities are encouraged to undergo an AT assessment to identify suitable types of AT they

-There are many types of assistive technology devices and software that could empower persons with disabilities.
+There are many types of assistive technology devices and software that can empower persons with disabilities.

-The list below gives a non-exhaustive overview of the AT devices and software available.
+The list below provides an overview of the AT devices and software available.
 For more

 Obtaining an assistive technology device

 An assistive technology assessment evaluates the needs, abilities and limitations of a person with disabilities, so

 Why an assistive technology assessment is recommended

-assistive technology device or software that is most suitable for the user’s intended tasks.
+assistive technology device or software that is most suitable for his/her intended tasks.
 An inappropriate choice

-assessment (no longer than five years in between) to ensure that they continue to benefit from the assistive technology
+assessment (no longer than five years apart) to ensure that they continue to benefit from the assistive technology

 How to get an assistive technology assessment

-special education schools) or hospitals should request an AT assessment through the therapists or social
+special education schools) or hospitals should request for an AT assessment through their therapists or social